 Abstract

-This contribution reports the experimental results of CCLM line buffer restriction, which is test 5.2.7 of CE3.
-This technology restricts the line buffer increasing at the upper CTU boundary in the CCLM prediction.
-Experimental results for CE3-5.2.7 reportedly show 0.01%, 0.01%, and 0.04% bit losses on Y, Cb, and Cr components respectively, compared to VTM2.0.1 in All Intra configuration.
+This contribution reports the experimental results of CCLM line buffer restriction, which is test CE3-5.2.7.
+This method restricts the line buffer increase at the upper CTU boundary in the CCLM prediction.
+Experimental results from All Intra configuration for CE3-5.2.7 reportedly show 0.01%, 0.01%, and 0.04% bit-rate increase compared to VTM2.0.1 on Y, Cb, and Cr components, respectively.

 Proposed method

-In the CCLM (cross-component linear model) method with the current VVC specification, the 2-line reconstructed luma reference samples are used to get the down-sampled collocated luma in the upper reference line [1].
-In this proposal, to avoid the line buffer increasing in the intra prediction, only one luma line (general line buffer in intra prediction) is used to make the downsampled luma samples when the upper reference line is at the CTU boundary.
+The CCLM (cross-component linear model) method in the current VVC specification always uses 2 lines of reconstructed luma reference samples to get the down-sampled collocated luma [1].
+In this proposal, to avoid the line buffer increase in the intra prediction, only one luma line (general line buffer in intra prediction) is used to make the downsampled luma samples when the upper reference line is at the CTU boundary.